Schroder UK Mid Cap Fund plc

 The Company’s investment objective is to invest in Mid Cap equities with the aim of providing a total return in excess of the FTSE 250 (ex-Investment Companies) Index.

 The Company targets investment opportunities in medium-sized UK companies and has delivered a strong long-term performance record since Schroders took over management in 2003.
-Lead manager Rosemary Banyard is a long-standing and highly-experienced member of the Schroders' UK equity team.
+The Company is managed by Andy Brough, who is a long-standing and highly-experienced member of the Schroders' UK equity team.

 Past performance is not a guide to future performance and may not be repeated.
 The value of investments and the income from them may go down as well as up and investors may not get back the amount originally invested.

-Source: Schroders, bid to bid with net income reinvested, in GBP as at 31 December 2014. *In April 2011, the FTSE 250 ex Investment Trusts replaced the FTSE All-Share ex ITs ex FTSE 100 TR.
+Source: Schroders, bid to bid price with net income reinvested, net of the ongoing charges and portfolio costs and, where applicable, performance fees, in GBP, as at 31 December 2015. *In April 2011, the FTSE 250 ex Investment Trusts replaced the FTSE All-Share ex ITs ex FTSE 100 TR.
 The full track record of the previous Index has been kept and chainlinked to the new one +FTSE 250 (ex Investment Trusts) total return.

 What are the risks?